pointfreeco/swiftui-lazy-state/README.md

     applications in certain edge cases.
 There was a moment during the iOS 17 beta that `@State` was made lazy, but it was ultimately reverted.
   * One must be aware of how view identity works to wield this tool properly.
 Once a view's state is initialized it cannot be updated from the outside by providing a new parameter.
-The only way to reset the state is to change the view's identity.
+The state must be updated by other means, such as using `onChange(of:)` or `task(id:)` in the view.

 The pattern that Apple shows in its many demo apps requires you to hold onto optional state as well as any parameters you want to pass to the object: